EyasuHH/sagaead/README.md

 6. **Write pseudocode for your push and pop operations.
-Assume your Queue class provides the operations enqueue, dequeue, isEmpty, and**
+Assume your Queue class provides the operations enqueue, dequeue, isEmpty, &size.**

-    **size.**